-You can try to locate a saved configuration file from your original Firebox.
+Try to locate a saved configuration file from your original Firebox on your management computer.
 By default, Policy Manager saves the configuration file to the My Documents\My WatchGuard\configs directory.

 Use the Configuration File to Configure the Replacement Firebox